phn0me/phn0me.github.io/_pages/about.md

 - **Head of IT Support**: In this leadership role, I managed a team of IT professionals, ensuring timely support, improving workflows, and keeping systems secure and operational for the business.

-- **IT Consultant for ERP Developer**: As an IT consultant for an ERP developer, I worked closely with clients to integrate and customize ERP systems, troubleshoot issues, and streamline business processes.
+- **IT Consultant**: As an IT consultant for an ERP systems developer, I worked closely with clients to integrate and customize their systems, troubleshoot issues, and streamline business processes.

 - **Programming & Scripting**: Throughout my career, I’ve also dabbled in programming and scripting, automating repetitive tasks, developing internal tools, and improving overall productivity.

 ### Pivot to IT Security

-About a year ago, I decided to pivot into **IT security**, on the **Read/Blue teaming (purple)** side of things, **bug bounty hunting**.
+About a year ago, I decided to pivot into **IT security**, on the **Read/Blue teaming (purple)** side of things and **bug bounty hunting**.
 This shift has been an exciting challenge, allowing me to use my deep technical knowledge to identify vulnerabilities and help organizations secure their systems from cyber threats.

 ### Outside of Work

-When I’m not deep into the world of IT, I enjoy spending time with my children—keeping up with them is always an adventure!
-In addition, I’m working on a **2D game engine** in **Rust** in my spare time.
-It’s a fun side project that allows me to combine my interest for programming with my passion for game development.
+When I’m not deep into the world of IT, I enjoy spending time with my children or hacking away at my **2D game engine** in **Rust**.

 ---